Parts of Athletic & Sports Shoes – Nomenclatures in English

 Picture 2 will serve as the basis for the parts that I will detail below:

 1 – Toe Tip = also called Toe Cap.
-The shoe region covers the feet toes.
+The shoe region covers the toes of the feet.
 The Toe Tip includes and encompasses all types of Toe Tips.
-E.g. even a Flip Flop Sandal Style has a Toe Tip, but not a Toe Cap.
-It does not matter if the shoe has its Front Tip Covered (closed) as Picture 2 shoes or it is a Peep Toe Style (Open Toe), both styles have a Toe Tip Area.
+For E.g. even a Flip Flop Sandal Style has a Toe Tip, but not a Toe Cap.
+It does not matter if the shoe has its Front Tip Covered (closed) as in Picture 2 shoes or it is a Peep Toe Style (Open Toe), both styles have a Toe Tip Area.

 Toe Spring: the delta (angle) between the floor and the shoe toe tip height is called Toe Spring.
 Each shoe type has the correct toe spring height.
 If it is lower than the right delta the shoe user will tend to hit the floor when walking.
 If it is higher than the right measure it will look funny and could also hurt one’s foot forcing the toes upwards.